InfoSeeking/Coagmento/readme.md

 ```
 After this runs, all of the project dependencies should be installed.

-The final step is to tell Laravel about your development environment.
+Now we need to tell Laravel about your development environment.
 In the Coagmento/core directory, there is a [.env.example](https://github.com/InfoSeeking/Coagmento/blob/master/core/.env.example) file.
 Most importantly, rename this file to .env (without the .example) as follows.

 ```
 mv .env.example .env